-Causes of Slip-and-Fall Accidents in Atlanta
+Causes of Slip-and-Fall Accidents in Atlanta, Georgia

 Slip and fall accidents can leave victims with major medical expenses, long-term rehabilitation needs, and painful injuries that can last a lifetime.
 If you’ve been hurt in a slip-and-fall accident in Atlanta, it’s important to take steps as soon as possible after an accident if you wish to pursue a claim for the money you may be owed.
-Get a free evaluation of your injury claim after a slip and fall by contacting the professional and effective Atlanta personal injury lawyers at the Marks Law Group.
+Get a free evaluation of your injury claim after a slip and fall by contacting the professional and effective Atlanta slip and fall lawyers at the Marks Law Group.

 What are common causes of slip-and-fall accidents?